-- Child(ren) aged under 16 in care and control of customer. - Full-time dependent students aged 16-21 who do not receive Youth Allowance. - Both the child(ren)'s parents have died, or - One parent has died and the whereabouts of the other is unknown to the claimant, or - One parent has died and the other parent is in prison for not less than 10 years or held on remand and charged with an offence that may be punishable by imprisonment for a term of at least 10 years, or - One parent has died and the other parent is a patient of a pyschiatric hospital or nursing home indefinitely. - Refugee children under certain circumstances. - Payable to a guardian or approved care organisation.
+- Child/ren aged under 16 in care and control of customer. - Full-time dependent students aged 16-21 who do not receive Youth Allowance. - Both the child/ren parents have died, or - One parent has died and the whereabouts of the other is unknown to the claimant, or - One parent has died and the other parent is in prison for not less than 10 years or held on remand and charged with an offence that may be punishable by imprisonment for a term of at least 10 years, or - One parent has died and the other parent is a patient of a pyschiatric hospital or nursing home indefinitely. - Refugee children under certain circumstances. - Payable to a guardian or approved care organisation.

-- Claimant must be living in Australia and be: - an Australian citizen, or

-- the holder of a permanent visa, or - a New Zealand citizen who arrived on a New Zealand passport, or - holder of a certain temporary visa, subclass 070, 309, 310, 447, 451, 695, 785, 786, 787, 820 or 826, or the holder of a Criminal Justice Stay Visa issued specifically for the purpose of assisting in the administration of criminal justice in relation to the offence of people trafficking, sexual servitude or deceptive recruiting. - May be paid for up to three years of a temporary absence from Australia.
+- Claimant must be living in Australia and be: - an Australian citizen, or - the holder of a permanent visa, or - a New Zealand citizen who arrived on a New Zealand passport, or - a holder of a certain temporary visa (e.g. Spouse Provisional and Temporary Protection and similar visas). - Holder of a certain temporary visa, subclass 309, 310, 447, 451, 695, 785, 786, 820 or 826, or the holder of a Criminal Justice Stay Visa. - May be paid for up to three years of a temporary absence from Australia.
 However, some recipients (certain temporary visa holders) may not be paid at all, or only in strictly limited circumstances. - Different rules apply if a person is covered by an International Social Security Agreement. - Can be claimed during a temporary absence from Australia.

-- The base rate of DOP is \$50.40 per fortnight. - An additional component of DOP may be payable.
+- The base rate of DOP is \$49.40 per fortnight. - An additional component of DOP may be payable.
 The additional component will be equal to the difference between the carer's entitlement to Family Tax Benefit for the young person and the Family Allowance/Family Tax Benefit received for the young person immediately before they became a double orphan.
 The additional component will not be payable to approved care organisations.